noooooobieee/mayo-client/README.md

 > What is Mayo?

-Mayo is a fork of Mesa, aims to have better performance and more functions.
+Mayo is a fork of Mayo, aims to have better performance and more functions.

 > Why you choose Tauri?